eddo888/Haversine/README.md

 ```
 $ haversine.py routes -h

-usage: haversine.py routes [-h] [--hostname HOSTNAME] [-i]
+usage: haversine.py routes [-h] [--hostname HOSTNAME] [-i] -p
-                           [--password PASSWORD] [--username USERNAME] [-v]
+                           PASSWORD -u USERNAME [-v]
+                           {create,delete,get,list,sample,suggest,update}
-                           {create,delete,get,list,sample,suggest,update} ...
+                           ...

+REST API for routes

 positional arguments:
   {create,delete,get,list,sample,suggest,update}
                         operations
-    create              create a new route, format as follows;
+    create              create a new route from a file, dict or path
     delete              delete an existing route
-    get                 get a single route by name, reads whole list and
+    get                 get a single route by name, reads whole list and filters
-                        filters
     list                get routes, bit broken at the moment
-    sample              provide a sample route to be populated and used to
-                        create/update a route
+    sample              provide a sample route to be populated and used to create/update a route
     suggest             find a route from the origin to the destination
-    update              update an existing route, I'm doing it now Sybil
+    update              update a route from a file, dict or path

 optional arguments:
   -h, --help            show this help message and exit
   --hostname HOSTNAME   default=https://haversine.com
-  -i, --insecure        use insecure mode for old clients with old cert trees,
-                        will remove later, developing on Pythonista
+  -i, --insecure        use insecure mode for old clients with old cert trees, will remove later, developing on Pythonista
-  --password PASSWORD   obtained from credstash, AWS dynamodb and crypto keys
+  -p PASSWORD, --password PASSWORD
+                        password at haversine.com
-  --username USERNAME   default=eddo888
+  -u USERNAME, --username USERNAME
+                        username at haversine.com
   -v, --verbose         display verbose output
 ```